 A clear visual representation of your most recent artistic production.

-10-20 works that best represents your artistic ability, creativity and commitment.
+10-20 works that best represent your artistic ability, creativity, and commitment.

 Diversity of Media

 An exploration in a specific medium OR a wide variety of media: Traditional, new media, or a combination are welcome.

 Applicants considering a major in Film are invited to add any/all of these prompts as part of their portfolio.

 - Film a scene of up to two minutes that uses a single light source to light a conversation between two people.
 Choose the location with some care: diner, living room, kitchen, public park?
 Your goal with the conversation: neither person is willing to say what they really mean.
 Give it some emotional resonance.

 - Write a 3-5 page scene set in a single location such as a kitchen, a diner, a party, a car.
 Two characters are talking, but neither is really paying attention to what the other person is saying.
 This could be comic or dramatic.
 Use standard screenplay formatting if possible.

 - Find twelve to fifteen slides of a family from a site like www.archive.org.
 The photos should compel you, hold your interest.
 Download them and lay the pictures out on a timeline (in Final Cut Pro or Premiere Pro) and write a story about them that helps you to say what the family story is.
 Record your own voice telling the story and lay that on the timeline, too, adding pauses and other sounds as they make sense for texture, ambiance, or emotional power.

 Also welcome are examples of your sketchbook, process book, reflective journals, works-in-progress, and other items that can help inform us of your creative process and influences.